 By \cite[9.5, Corollary~11]{blr}, the group of connected components of $\JJ_0$ has order $r$, so is prime to $\ell$.
 By Proposition~\ref{prop:connected-component}, the identity component of $\JJ_0$ is a torus of dimension $r-1$.
 It follows that

 We need to understand the action of $\mu_r$ on this group.
 Since $\XX\to\P^1$ admits a section, \cite[9.5, Theorem~4]{blr} shows that $\JJ_0\cong\Pic^0(\XX_0)$.
-Noting that $\mu_r$ acts on $\XX_0$ permuting cyclically the points where the two components cross, we see that there is an isomorphism of $\Lambda$-modules
+Noting that $\mu_r$ acts on $\XX_0$ by cyclically permuting the points where the two components cross, we see that there is an isomorphism of $\Lambda$-modules

 It follows that

 Since this has dimension 1 over $\F_\lambda$, we deduce that $g_0$ is not the identity.
 This proves our claim for $g_0$.

 Our claim for $g_{\chi,0}$ follows from the isomorphism $\rho_{\chi,\lambda}\cong\rho_\lambda\tensor\chi$.
 Alternatively, it also follows from the fact that $1-t$ is an $r$-th power in the completed local ring $k[[t]]$, so the regular minimal models of $C$ and $C_\chi$ are isomorphic over $k[[t]]$ and the action of inertia is the same.